 Experience.
-Prospective member shall be a Washington Officials Organization (WOA) or Washington State Soccer Referee Committee (WASRC) member in good standings for two (2) years.
+Prospective member shall be a Washington Officials Organization (WOA) and Washington State Soccer Referee Committee (WASRC) member in good standings for three (3) years.
 Unless prospective member is a current NISOA member moving to Washington State.

 Clinics.
-Prospective member shall attend one (1) if not both of the Washington State Soccer Referee Committee (WASRC) offered clinics; Advanced Supplemental Training (Pro Clinic) or Referee Development Academy (RDA).
+It is highly recommended that prospective member attend one (1) if not both of the Washington State Soccer Referee Committee (WASRC) offered clinics; Advanced Supplemental Training (Pro Clinic) or Referee Development Academy (RDA).

 Assessments.
 Prospective member shall submit at least two (2) field assessments completed by a certified mentor or assessor.
 Assessments should be within the last eighteen (18) months.